3-day webinar about children’s human rights

 Video from the New Mexico / Ciudad Juarez border

-In 2018, CASE Art Fund founders Catherine and Anette flew to El Paso, TX, to start a longterm project about the detention camp in Tornillo, 40 miles outside El Paso in the desert along the Texas/Mexico border.
-On April 10, 2019, Catherine and Anette were awakened by helicopters circulating over their Airbnb in Sun Valley, NM. (where they stay when working on their project).
+In 2018, CASE Art Fund founders Catherine and Anette flew to El Paso, TX, to start a long-term project about the detention camp in Tornillo, a desert town 40 miles east of El Paso that sits along the Texas/Mexico border.
+On April 10, 2019, Catherine and Anette were awakened by helicopters circulating over their Airbnb in Sun Valley, NM. (where they stay when working on the project).
 Directly in front of them were border patrol vehicles, and a young family, wearing bright colors, holding hands, quietly walking towards the main road.
-Desert Crossing is a short video of this young young family.
+Desert Crossing is a short video of this young family.

 A Drop in the Ocean, UNHCR, and UNICEF have been very active in the Greek Aegean Islands, reporting about the humanitarian crisis in the camps.
 From Greece presents videos made by activists, journalists and photographers from inside the camps.
 These firsthand accounts show the need for public action, as children and families struggle to survive.
 Representatives from all organizations will be available to answer viewers questions at the end of the presentation.